EPiC Top Tips – Assessing the Effectiveness of Training

 Measuring Success – Top Tips for Assessing the Effectiveness of Training

-Article By Michelle Yeomans Operations Manager for EPiC Auditors Limited
+Article By Michelle Yeomans, Operations Manager for EPiC Auditors

 effectiveness of training

 The Covid-19 pandemic led to changes in the amount and delivery method used by Pharmaceutical companies to conduct training.
-Some companies cut back on training to conserve resource for core functions, whilst others invested in virtual training and e-learning to provide continued development opportunities for their employees.
+Some companies cut back on training to conserve resources for core functions, whilst others invested in virtual training and e-learning to provide continued development opportunities for their employees.
 The situation was no different for regulators.

 During the pandemic, I was the Unit Manager of the GMP and GDP Inspectorate at the MHRA, and as well as developing remote inspection approaches to ensure a continued level of regulatory oversight, MHRA used the opportunity to dedicate Inspectorate resource to enhance the range of training materials available within the ‘Inspector Academy’ knowledge hub and developed virtual training modules and competency frameworks.
-At the time it was a case of adapting to the situation and being innovative in exploring available tools and techniques to identify the “least worst” available option.
+At the time, it was a case of adapting to the situation and being innovative in exploring available tools and techniques to identify the “least worst” available option.

 Post pandemic, several conferences and training events have now returned to being run as face-to-face events, while others are continuing to offer virtual or hybrid options to maximise accessibility and minimise costs.
 EU GMP Chapter 2, 2.11 refers to the need for “continuing training” to be given and for its “practical effectiveness” to be periodically assessed.
-Continuing training is an ongoing process of learning and acquiring new skills and knowledge to help individuals stay up to date with the latest developments and changes relevant to their role and industry sector.
+Continuing training is an ongoing process of learning and acquiring new skills and knowledge to help individuals stay updated with the latest developments and changes relevant to their role and industry sector.
 Continuing training can include self-learning so is not just limited to attending workshops, seminars, conferences, or specialist courses.
-The key point is finding a way to stay current with industry trends, which will help increase expertise and proficiency, and support compliance with GMP requirements.
+The key point is finding a way to stay current with industry trends, which will help increase expertise and proficiency and support compliance with GMP requirements.
 Another key consideration is the need to keep a record to document the training, as training records are routinely reviewed during a regulatory inspection and provide evidence of continuing professional development.

 With different training opportunities and formats on offer, it is important to have clearly defined learning objectives and ways of collecting information to determine whether the training provided has produced the desired effect and contributed to the development of the trainee.